 What type of implant is used?

 There are two main types of implants used in breast implant augmentation surgery.
 Those filled with saline and those filled with a silicone gel.
 Saline implants are filled with a solution that is similar to the fluid in the human body.
 In 2006 the FDA approved silicone breast implants, after two decades of research and testing all over the world.
 Silicone gel implants are filled with a cohesive substance that is more like a solid than a liquid.
 Implants can be round or tear-drop shaped, smooth or textured.
 During your personal consultation with Dr. James Murphy he will determine which implant is best for you.

 Are breast implants safe?

 After reviewing years of evidence and research concerning silicone gel-filled breast implants, the Institute of Medicine found that “evidence suggests diseases or conditions such as connective tissue diseases, cancer, neurological diseases or other systemic complaints or conditions are no more common in women with breast implants than in women without implants.”

 How will I feel after surgery?

 Immediately after surgery you will have some swelling, soreness, and bruising.
-Dr. Murphy will prescribe pain medications for the discomfort.
+James E. Murphy, M.D. will prescribe pain medications for the discomfort.
 You will be up and about the next day, but very conservatively.
 You are not allowed to lift your arms above your head, or lift any heavy objects.
 Stitches are generally removed a week later.

 You will experience some swelling and bruising for a few weeks, but reducing over time.
 Incisions will be red to pink, but fade out to light pink or white over time.
 We do have a Icon laser, that can minimize the discoloration of the scars quicker, if the patient chooses.
 You will continue to wear a good support bra, 23 hours a day.